Natural gas: Storage and transport

 Because of its low density, it is not easy to store natural gas or to transport it by vehicle.
 Natural gas pipelines are impractical across oceans, since the gas needs to be cooled down and compressed, as the friction in the pipeline causes the gas to heat up.
 Many existing pipelines in the US are close to reaching their capacity, prompting some politicians representing northern states to speak of potential shortages.
 The large trade cost implies that natural gas markets are globally much less integrated, causing significant price differences across countries.
 In Western Europe, the gas pipeline network is already dense.
-New pipelines are planned or under construction in Eastern Europe and between gas fields in Russia, Near East and Northern Africa and Western Europe.
+New pipelines are planned or under construction between Western Europe and the Near East or Northern Africa.

 Whenever gas is bought or sold at custody transfer points, rules and agreements are made regarding the gas quality.
 These may include the maximum allowable concentration of CO_{2}, H_{2}S and H_{2}O. Usually sales quality gas that has been treated to remove contamination is traded on a "dry gas" basis and is required to be commercially free from objectionable odours, materials, and dust or other solid or liquid matter, waxes, gums and gum forming constituents, which might damage or adversely affect operation of equipment downstream of the custody transfer point.

+Based on their geographic origin, H-gas (high-calorific gas) and L-gas (low-calorific gas) are to be distinguished.
+Both types require separate transport, leading to two separate pipeline networks, e.g. in parts of Germany (with a strengthened focus and transition towards H-gas, as the L-gas reservoirs in Germany and the Netherlands are declining).

-LNG carriers transport liquefied natural gas (LNG) across oceans, while tank trucks can carry liquefied or compressed natural gas (CNG) over shorter distances.
+LNG carrier ships transport liquefied natural gas (LNG) across oceans, while tank trucks can carry LNG or compressed natural gas (CNG) over shorter distances.
 Sea transport using CNG carrier ships that are now under development may be competitive with LNG transport in specific conditions.

 Gas is turned into liquid at a liquefaction plant, and is returned to gas form at regasification plant at the terminal.
 Shipborne regasification equipment is also used.
 LNG is the preferred form for long distance, high volume transportation of natural gas, whereas pipeline is preferred for transport for distances up to 4000 km over land and approximately half that distance offshore.

 CNG is transported at high pressure, typically above 200 bar.
 Compressors and decompression equipment are less capital intensive and may be economical in smaller unit sizes than liquefaction/regasification plants.
 Natural gas trucks and carriers may transport natural gas directly to end-users, or to distribution points such as pipelines.